 It was early Spring and the warm days were arriving.
 I was sitting amidst the new Spring wildflowers.
 I was dead to all pleasure except writing and running.
 My true love was gone and I needed only my pen and paper.
 I have quit drinking and I was waiting for something or someone to give me hope again.

 The wildflowers were amazing, colorful and alive.
 I heard a voice and I turned and I saw Brigitte near.
 Sweet Brigitte, a sweet and kind friend for many years came to me looking pissed off and sad.
 She asked.
 Where have you been?
 I told her.
 I was okay.
 She asked me.
 I heard you went crazy.
 The Army wanted to kick you out.
 You were fighting and drinking?
 I stood up and hugged her.
 I told her.
 The Army Doctors gave me good medicine.
 I quit taking them after three days.
 Better to be mad than numb.
 I run now.
 Six to eight miles a day.
 I qualifies for the Army running team in Europe.
 I’m fine.

 Dear Brigitte cradle me like a baby and she told me.
 She was no good.
 You deserved better.
 Why didn’t you come to me?
 I searched for you.
-I would of took care of you.
-I told her.
+I would have took care of you, I told her.
 I wanted nothing.
 What can be done with leftovers?

 Brigitte kissed my face and lips.
 She held me tightly in a deadly silence.
 I watched the wildflowers dance in the wind.
 I embraced her and I told her.
 I have nothing left.
 What can you do with me?

 She whispered to me.
 You have me and I have you.
 I want to make you laugh, sing and dance again.
 I want us to drink good beer and wine till dawn and I want your body near me and safe.
 I saw love and kindness in her teary eyes.

 I told her.
 I would try my Brigitte.
 Thank you beautiful Brigitte.
 You are my wildflower dream today and forever.